Motion-Law-Characteristics/Coefficients

 Jerk Coefficient

-The Motion-Law Coefficients are the maximum motion-values for the motion-derivative when the motion has a:
+The Motion-Law Coefficients are the maximum motion-values for the motion-derivatives when the motion has a:

 Motion Period,